 Group visa

 At least 5 travelers are needed for a group visa.
 You need to arrive via airplane.
-You can buy this through Caravanistan (add group visa in the extra questions field) at a price of 65$ per person.
 The group visa is an A4 format letter with a visa sticker, which you need to present to the immigration officer at the airport.
 This means you do not need to go to the embassy beforehand, and there are no extra charges when arriving in Kyrgyzstan.

 If you plan to arrive overland, you cannot use the group visa, since there is no consular office at land borders.
 In that case, your gang needs to apply for a regular LOI if you need one, and apply for a visa at the nearest embassy.